CSA Scholarships, Competitions and Grants

 Dekalb County Community Foundation: Farny R. Wurlitzer Grant

-In November of 2015, the NIU Community School of the Arts was awarded a $5000 grant from the Dekalb County Community Foundation's Farny R. Wurlitzer Fund.
+In June of 2017 the NIU Community School of the Arts was again awarded a $5000 grant from the Dekalb County Community Foundation's Farny R. Wurlitzer Fund.
 This grant will assist with the funding of need-based scholarships for student's enrolling in CSA lessons, classes and ensembles.
 It is through this type of collaboration with our partners that the CSA is able to continue to make a difference in our community and we cannot thank them enough.

 National Endowment for the Arts Grants